Whitby Dog Bite Lawyer

 While the dog owner is automatically held liable for your injuries under the Ontario Dog Bite Owners’ Liability Act, that does not automatically guarantee you will receive fair and just compensation for the attack.

-If you qualify, a dog bite lawyer can investigate your case and gather the evidence required to build a strong case to justify your claim.
+If you are eligible to pursue a civil claim, our dog bite lawyers may be able to and gather the evidence required to build a strong case to justify your claim.

 - Medical records that show the amount of medication you have had to take because of your accident and the treatment you were prescribed